dreamingmoths/mwccgap/README.md

 ### foo$bar$baz

-Symbols that contain `$` are not valid synctax, `mwccgap` will temporarily rename these symbols during processing and also mark them as `static` (i.e. local to the file being compiled).
+Symbols that contain `$` are not valid syntax, `mwccgap` will temporarily rename these symbols during processing and also mark them as `static` (i.e. local to the file being compiled).

 ## Limitations